Economic policy of the Biden administration: 2022

+A global inflation surge that began in 2021 and peaked in June 2022 before declining through 2023 and into 2024.

+The unemployment rate averaged 3.6% in 2022, the lowest since 1969.
+The number of persons working regained the pre-pandemic peak in June 2022 after revisions, and continued to set records monthly thereafter, reaching 154.5 million by December 2022, with monthly job creation averaging a robust 400,000.

-During July 2022, The Wall Street Journal reported that "Household finances are as strong as they've been in decades, thanks to money saved during the pandemic, debt paid off over the past decade and a strong job market."
+In July 2022, The Wall Street Journal reported that "Household finances are as strong as they've been in decades, thanks to money saved during the pandemic, debt paid off over the past decade and a strong job market."
 As of Q1 2022, households had also accumulated $5 trillion more in deposit, savings and money market accounts than pre-pandemic.
 However, some measures of consumer sentiment indicated near record low satisfaction with the economy, mainly due to inflation.
-The unemployment rate in July reached 3.46%, the lowest since April 1969, with robust job creation.

 Biden said in May 2022 that "Bringing down the deficit is one way to ease inflationary pressures in an economy."
 The budget deficit fell by $350 billion in FY 2021.
 It fell by $1.4 trillion in FY 2022, about 50%, or $1.8 trillion (66%) excluding student loan forgiveness of $425 billion, which CBO had scored as spending but later was blocked by court rulings.

 During July 2022, there was much media discussion regarding whether the U.S. had entered a recession, despite a strong labor market with low unemployment and robust job creation.
 The real (inflation-adjusted) GDP level fell slightly during Q1 and Q2 2022, but then rebounded in Q3 2022 to surpass the previous record level set in Q4 2021.
 Some countries use two negative quarters as the definition of a recession.
 However, the National Bureau of Economic Research (NBER) is the organization that declares an economic peak and starting point of recessions in the U.S. They reference six key measures in their analyses.
 All six measures increased from December 2021 to November 2022, signs of growth rather than recession.
+Predictions of an imminent recession continued through 2023, but by October indicators showed economic acceleration and analysts revised their economic forecasts upward; a Wall Street Journal survey of economists that month found a recession was not foreseen in the coming twelve months.

 During August 2022, Biden signed into law the CHIPS and Science Act and Inflation Reduction Act.

 Concerns regarding inflation resulted in the Federal Reserve raising interest rates significantly during 2022, to slow the economy, specifically the "very strong" labor market.
 Strong household financial positions, rapid wage growth, low unemployment, and a record ratio of open jobs to unemployed were cited by Fed officials as key inflationary concerns.
 The December 2022 Fed forecast projected an increase in unemployment from 3.7% in November 2022 to 4.6% by the end of 2023, with the Fed driving unemployment higher through raising interest rates and other measures.